PachiCartelle/iot_bigdata_infrastructure/README.md

 $ sudo docker-compose restart telegraf
 ```

-, once we have all the infrastructure ready, we need to create the data from the sensors (simulate the data from the sensors):
+, once we have all the infrastructure ready, we need to create the data from the sensors (simulate the data from the sensors) on another terminal screen:

 ```
 $ python multiple_publisher.py
 ```

-, and we can check that it is passed to the broker, reading the messages of the broker with:
+, and we can check that it is passed to the broker, reading the messages of the broker on another terminal screen with:

 ```
 $ python consumer.py